viksicom/primitive_logger/README.md

 # Primitive Logger

 A very simple logger module.

-Will output messages only if their types are listed in the options.
-There is no any relationship between any message types.
+It works with text messages and doesn't do any formatting when objects are included into string.

+Instead of usual log levels, this logger uses message types.
+There is no relationship between message types, which means that you have to explicitly specify types that you want to see in the output.
+Also I did add few convenience functions for generic message types, there is no restriction on custom types.
+You can create any type that you like and, as long as it is listed in the options, logger will work with it.

-Can write messages to the console or/and to the log file(s).
+Logger can write messages to the console or/and to the log file(s).
+To write to console, use keyword "stdout" for the filename in the list of outputs.

+You can define individual list of message types for each output file.

 ## Usage